top of page

 Who Really Deserved the Grammy?

-There has been lots discussion about Alicia Keys' Grammy sweep in 2002 and India Arie going home empty-handed despite seven nominations.
+There has been much discussion about Alicia Keys’ Grammy sweep in 2002 and India Arie going home empty-handed despite seven nominations.

-Alicia Keys remains one of three Black women to win five Grammys in one night.
-The simple answer is that the Grammy winner obviously had the better record.
+Alicia Keys remains one of only three Black women to win five Grammys in a single night.
+The simple answer to why she won?
+She had the better record.

 Alicia Keys was signed to Clive Davis, while India Arie was signed to Motown.
-Clive Davis hosts a Pre-Grammy party every year; he is essentially synonymous with the Grammys.
-Imagine being backed by the man who introduced Whitney Houston to the world.
+Clive Davis, a legendary industry figure, hosts an annual Pre-Grammy party and is essentially synonymous with the Grammys.
+Imagine having the backing of the man who introduced Whitney Houston to the world.

-While India Arie’s album was good, and personal opinions may vary on what influenced the winner decision, Alicia Keys’ debut is more celebrated and has aged well in public perception.
+While India Arie’s album was undoubtedly strong, and personal opinions may vary on what influenced the results, Alicia Keys’ debut remains more widely celebrated and has stood the test of time in public perception.

-While everyone is entitled to their own opinion, one artist now has 16 Grammys, while the other has four.
+At the end of the day, one artist now holds 16 Grammys, while the other has four.

-I encourage you ro listen to both albums in full, or at least their singles.
-And take into consideration the record labels they were both signed to, and who had more push.
+I encourage you to listen to both albums in full—or at least their singles.
+Consider not just the music, but the industry backing each artist had, and who had more momentum at the time.

 bottom of page